insin/nwb/docs/guides/ReactComponents.md

 `.gitignore` is configured to ignore these build directories to avoid/prevent checking built resources into source control, since npm acts as the canonical source for published, versioned builds and [npmcdn](https://npmcdn.com) makes it easy to provide access to the UMD build.

-For example, if you were to publish this example project to npm as `react-loading-button`,the latest version of its UMD build would be available from `https://npmcdn.com/react-loading-button/umd/react-loading-button.js` without having to configure anything.
+For example, if you were to publish this example project to npm as `react-loading-button`, the latest version of its UMD build would be available from `https://npmcdn.com/react-loading-button/umd/react-loading-button.js` without having to configure anything.

 ### Publishing to npm